FerEspinosa/ABC9/README.md

 // technic debt:
 - HomeActivity (actual MainACtivity) should be structured with MVP pattern
-- GameOverActivity should de strictured with MVP pattern
+- GameOverActivity should be structured with MVP pattern
 - Build unit testing with Mockito
 - Build UI testing with Espresso